top of page

-Many Kenyan homes, especially in rural areas or traditional settings, grandparents carry powerful emotional weight.
-They remember a childhood shaped by strictness, beatings, and a culture where discipline meant physical force.
-They’re not monsters — they’re human beings raised in a time when love and punishment were tangled together.
-When those same grandparents become parents or caregivers again, they often repeat what they remember: hitting, scolding, enforcing submission.
-Because that’s what they had.
-Because they believed it made children stronger, disciplined, respectful.
-Because breaking the cycle seemed impossible.
+Many Kenyan homes, especially in rural areas or traditional settings, are shaped by the powerful emotional weight of grandparents.
+They often remember a childhood filled with strictness, beatings, and a culture where discipline meant physical force.
+They’re not monsters — they’re human beings raised in a time when love and punishment were intertwined.
+When these grandparents become parents or caregivers again, they often repeat what they remember: hitting, scolding, and enforcing submission.
+This cycle continues because they believe it makes children stronger, more disciplined, and respectful.
+Breaking this cycle can seem impossible.

-But for the children living under that rule, the scars can run deep.
-Fear becomes the baseline.
-Trust is fragile.
+For the children living under such rules, the scars can run deep.
+Fear becomes the baseline, and trust is fragile.
 Emotional wounds linger long after the physical ones heal.
-A child may carry the message:
+A child may carry messages like:

 These patterns persist.
-Children who grew up with harsh discipline may unconsciously replicate it to their own kids.
-Or internalize trauma and struggle with addiction, depression, or aggression later on.
+Children who grew up with harsh discipline may unconsciously replicate it with their own kids.
+They might also internalize trauma, leading to struggles with addiction, depression, or aggression later on.
 We seldom think about the invisible inheritance — the emotional echoes of a raised hand, the whispered fear behind a sharp word.

 Breaking Patterns: Understanding, Not Blaming

+It doesn’t have to stay that way.
 First, we must face the truth with compassion.
-Many grandparents and parents never had role models for gentle discipline, emotional literacy, or nonviolent conflict.
+Many grandparents and parents never had role models for gentle discipline, emotional literacy, or nonviolent conflict resolution.
 They reacted with what they knew.
 Telling them, “You were wrong,” rarely helps.
-Listening, acknowledging their pain, and introducing new possibilities might.
+Instead, listening, acknowledging their pain, and introducing new possibilities can pave the way for healing.

 Change begins when someone says: